 And if the property taken is worth more than nine hundred fifty dollars ($950), senior fraud becomes a wobbler.
 When it is charged as a felony, the maximum penalty is as much as four (4) years in prison and/or a fine of up to ten thousand dollars ($10,000).41

 Call us for help…

-If you or loved one is charged with Penal Code 532 PC theft by false pretenses and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
-We can provide a free consultation in office or by phone.
+If you or a loved one is charged with Penal Code 532 PC theft by false pretenses and you are looking to hire an attorney for representation, our criminal defense lawyers invite you to contact us at Shouse Law Group.
+We can provide a free consultation in the office or by phone call.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 To learn about the Nevada crime of obtaining money by false pretenses, go to our page on the Nevada crime of obtaining money by false pretenses.

 - Penal Code 532 PC – False pretenses; obtaining money, labor or property; punishment; evidence necessary to support conviction. (“(a) Every person who knowingly and designedly, by any false or fraudulent representation or pretense, defrauds any other person of money, labor, or property, whether real or personal, or who causes or procures others to report falsely of his or her wealth or mercantile character, and by thus imposing upon any person obtains credit, and thereby fraudulently gets possession of money or property, or obtains the labor or service of another, is punishable in the same manner and to the same extent as for larceny of the money or property so obtained.”)

 See also Penal Code 487 PC – Grand theft defined.

 - Penal Code 487 PC – Grand theft defined.